Vira Hyrych

 Vira Hyrych (Віра Гирич; also transliterated Vira Ghyrytch; 12 September 1967 – 28 April 2022) was a Ukrainian journalist and radio producer.

 Biography

 Hyrych was born in 1967.
 In 2018, she began working for Radio Free Europe/Radio Liberty's Radio Svoboda.

-She previously worked for the Israeli embassy in Ukraine.
+She had previously worked for the Israeli embassy in Ukraine.

-Her colleague Maryana Drach, publishing editor of Radio Liberty specifies that she was investigating the ecological trace left by the Russian fleet in the Black Sea.
+According to her colleague Maryana Drach, publishing editor of Radio Liberty, she was investigating the ecological trace left by the Russian fleet in the Black Sea.

 Death

-She was killed on 28 April 2022, during the Russian invasion of Ukraine after the building in Kyiv where she lived was hit by a Russian missile attack.
+She was killed on 28 April 2022, during the Russian invasion of Ukraine after the building in Kyiv where she lived was hit by a Russian missile.

 Her death happened while UN Secretary General António Guterres was in Kyiv.
-The bombing was condemned by the French Ministry for Europe and Foreign Affairs' Jean-Yves Le Drian.
+The bombing was condemned by the French Minister for Europe and Foreign Affairs' Jean-Yves Le Drian.